This is a guest post by Ant, one half of Positive World Travel.

 Elise and I have found many ways to keep our relationship interesting:

-Elise loves to chat about our eventual wedding and even though it can drive me crazy at times (I never knew you could talk so much about floral arrangements!), date nights are a great way to share and chat about her – err I mean our – dream wedding.
+Elise loves to chat about our eventual wedding and even though it can drive me crazy at times (I never knew you could talk so much about floral arrangements!), date nights are a great way to share and chat about her—err, I mean our—dream wedding.
 Date nights let you listen and reconnect with one another outside the traveling experience.

-Traveling as a couple can take its toll on each of you and this tip is one of our key ingredients to success.
-Elise likes our travels to be somewhat planned and I try and mix things up and be spontaneous, which keeps her thinking because she doesn’t know what I have planned next.
+Traveling as a couple can take its toll on each of you, and this tip is one of our key ingredients to success.
+Elise likes our travels to be somewhat planned, and I try and mix things up and be spontaneous, which keeps her thinking because she doesn‘t know what I have planned next.

 Once when we were camping, it was Elise’s birthday and we were far from any nice restaurants.
 So, the morning of her birthday, I woke up early to blow 23 balloons up and then gently placed them throughout our tent.
-I woke her up to an out of tune singing birthday candle and a dry piece of cake I found at a corner store the day before.
+I woke her up to an out-of-tune singing birthday candle and a dry piece of cake I found at a corner store the day before.
 She was delighted that I had gone to the trouble of making her birthday a little special even though we were camping.
-We spent the rest of the day at a deserted beach and Elise says that it was one of her best birthdays ever.
+We spent the rest of the day at a deserted beach, and Elise says that it was one of her best birthdays ever.

 Doing activities that one or both of you have a fear of can bring you together and bond you.
 Sharing a fear and overcoming it will definitely bring the spark back and a sense of achievement for you both.

-Elise has a small fear of heights and she has regularly pushed herself to confront this fear over the past 18 months.
-She has jumped out of planes and jumped off cliffs into fast flowing rivers.
+Elise has a small fear of heights, and she has regularly pushed herself to confront this fear over the past 18 months.
+She has jumped out of planes and jumped off cliffs into fast-flowing rivers.
 Each time she faces this fear I get so proud of her and it deepens my love for her.

 Supporting your partner and giving them the encouragement they need to face their fears or overcoming them together is an instant bonding moment shared between the two of you and only strengthens your relationship.

 Spending a little extra money from time to time and staying in a private room is the best way to find some alone time as having sex in hostels can be quite tricky otherwise.
-Elise and I do this from time to time as to always make sure we can have intimate moments together.
+Elise and I do this from time to time to make sure we can have intimate moments together.

 Ant is one half of the dynamic duo at Positive World Travel.
 Both are writing about their experiences and thoughts on what long-term travel is like as a couple.
 You can also follow them on Facebook for more of their travel updates.